skittlemittle/arduino_projects/README.md

 # Arduino Projects
-A few projects made to teach Arduino.
+A few projects made to teach Arduino, from the basics to making simple robots.

 ## Blinking an LED:
 Blinks an LED with one second intervals.